wp-plugins/easy-spoiler/readme.txt

 == Upgrade Notice ==

+= 1.6.3 =
+ * Fix for fireFox issue with spoilergroups causing a reload of the page when opened.

 = 1.6.2 =
  * Fix for fireFox show button not changing to 'hide'
  * Fix for spoiler group aesthetics where padding was incorrect